It is also a key ingredient in self-compassion.

 In the monastery, there are bells to bring the monks back to the present.
 They are called the “Bell of Mindfulness”.
-In our life, we have to create our own “bells” to prompt us to breathe deeply and be mindful of our body, thoughts, and emotions.
-Don’t feel that having reminders is too troublesome, useless or amateurish.
+In our life, we have to create our own “bells” to prompt us to breathe deeply and be mindful of our bodies, thoughts, and emotions.
+Don’t feel that having reminders is too troublesome, useless, or amateurish.

 These simple cues are what helps to build a lasting habit.
 Even the professional mindfulness practitioners like the monks rely on these simple cues continuously.
 So why don’t you?

 3. Give attention to how you do things, not what you do.